Huegoxaga/notes/java/android.md

 ### App Directory

 - Right click on the root of the app tree and create a new `Empty Activity`
+- Right click on the project file tree, select `New Fragment`, and `Blank` fragment
+  - This will create a new layout file and it will also create a Java file with some fundamental fragment methods

 ### Java Editor